Barbalho12/RMI-Tic-Tac-Toe/README.md

 ## Information

-By default, when it is not specified: IP * and * Port * is:
+By default, when it is not specified: `IP` and `Port` is:

 `IP=localhost`
 `PORT=1099`

+Access releases to download the jar files in [Releases]

 ## Server